Why I’m Afraid of the Police

 This is why me, as a white person, has just enough reason to be afraid of the police.

 On one hand, the police are an authority and God says to fear them because they punish the evildoer.
-I think that is a healthy, godly fear we should all have.
+I think that is a healthy, just as much as the reportshealthcare diet, godly fear we should all have.
 However, that’s not the majority of cases in America.
 The fear I have is of wickedness in the hands of an uncontrolled, strong authoritative figure called “Evasive Tactics” and “Pro-active Investigation”.
 Police officers are not theologians and they’re not taught to be.
 They’re taught to be a business that generates income, covers it’s costs, and profits from individuals breaking the law (interesting that their their profit depends on laws being broken).
 They train their employees to protect themselves, and especially train them well in traffic law.
 But, there’s no longer any real serious training about individual rights, liberties, and proper procedure.
-And a lot of precincts know that the average individual cannot afford a lawyer.
+And a lot of precincts know that the average individual cannot afford a lawyer; therefore it is hard for them to learn more about us.
 More so, they know people will more than likely not fight against them when asked if they can search, and if the individual does refuse, then they’re probably hiding something, so they can then justify the use of force.

 Police officers know that people really don’t know their rights, much less exercise them, and will use that to their advantage to get the information they want.
 An officer wants to know that he/she is safe, so they want very personal information, such as your name, a license to run a background check, to know what you’re carrying, where you’re going, etc. What they do not want is to respect your private property and privacy.
 Just because you get pulled over for speeding does not mean that to tell the officer where you’re going.
 And this is the scary part; once you show them that you aren’t willing to give them personal information, demonstrating that you know your rights, they will immediately become suspicious and devise a plan on the spot to get that information out of you.
 It’s almost like they transform from man to beast.
 They’re no longer the stoic cop trying to get you to confess that you were speeding, now they’re the domineering Nazi that wants to throw you up against the car and search you.
 Some of it can be a response to make themselves feel safe, but when I see an officer with sunglasses on, body armor, and intimidating, impersonal interaction with me, I’m the one that feels unsafe.
 I do not feel safe around police officers, because I know that they have legal authority to hurt me unreasonably, at their own discretion.